shipsing/podman-desktop/website/docs/discover-podman-desktop.md

 ### Customize the UI

-You can customize the UI based on your needs and to keep your view tidy.
-For example, the left navigation pane continually expands as new extensions are added for use.
-These new additions might make the navigation pane a bit cluttered.
-For a better experience, you can customize the pane to include only relevant components.
+You can tailor the UI to keep your workspace tidy.
+For example, the left navigation pane may become cluttered as new extensions are added.
+To improve your experience, customize it to show only the components you need.

 **Customize the left navigation pane**